 The group hold regular meetings, undertake projects and research for customers and stage displays on topics of local interest in the exhibition area adjacent to the LFHC.
 Examples of displays include:

 Rugby in Loughborough; a commemoration of the town’s long association with the sport of rugby

 1914, Home and Away; Christmas 1914 from the viewpoint of local men serving on the Front

 Corn to Crystals; the story of the Tyler family and their business ventures in Loughborough

 Ladybird Books – but not as we know them! – an exhibition to commemorate the centenary of Wills & Hepworth’s famous children’s book imprint.

-Loughborough Library’s Local Studies Reference Collection is open to the public from 10 am to 12 noon and 2 pm to 4 pm on weekdays, and by appointment only on Saturdays.
+Loughborough Library’s Local and Family History Centre is open to the public from 10 am to 12 noon on Monday 10 am to 12 noon and 2 pm to 4 pm on Tuesday, Thursday and Friday, and by appointment only on Saturday mornings.
 The Library is closed on Wednesdays and Sundays.